jpohlmeyer/netzwerkprogrammierung-2020/README.md

 ## Documentation

-A current build of the PyDoc documentation is available in the docs folder.
+A current HTML version of the PyDoc documentation is available in the docs folder.
 It can further be build locally with the following command:

 ```shell script